 “Overall, 78 percent of the interventions were successful—that is, when prescribers accepted their recommendations or provided more information establishing medical necessity,” Thompson said about the initiative.

-The program has reduced the average daily dose of IR oxycodone and extended-release morphine sulfate by 10 percent and 9 percent respectively.
+The program has reduced the average daily dose of IR oxycodone and extended-release morphine sulfate by 10 percent and nine percent respectively.
 Products like oxycodone ER saw a 13 percent decrease and morphine IR saw decreases of up to 15 percent.